intel/ai-reference-models/quickstart/recommendation/tensorflow/wide_deep_large_ds/training/fp32/README.md

-Download and untar the model package and then run a [quickstart script](#quick-start-scripts) with enviornment variables that point to the [dataset](#dataset) and an output directory where log files, checkpoint files, and the saved model will be written.
+Download and untar the model package and then run a [quickstart script](#quick-start-scripts) with enviornment variables that point to the [dataset](#dataset), a checkpoint directory, and an output directory where log files and the saved model will be written.

 ```
 DATASET_DIR=<path to the dataset directory>
-OUTPUT_DIR=<directory where the logs, checkpoints, and the saved model will be written>
+OUTPUT_DIR=<directory where the logs and the saved model will be written>
+CHECKPOINT_DIR=<directory where checkpoint files will be read and written>

 wget https://ubit-artifactory-or.intel.com/artifactory/cicd-or-local/model-zoo/wide-deep-large-ds-fp32-training.tar.gz
 tar -xvf wide-deep-large-ds-fp32-training.tar.gz